 After near bankruptcy, a vintage ski apparel brand has become one of the most interesting brands in fashion.
 In fact, they did $1.5 billion last year!
-Here’s the Moncler brand playbook.
+Here’s the Moncler brand playbook that breaks it down.

 But it wasn’t until 2018 that the luxury brand – now based in Milan – launched its most ambitious overhaul yet…